messaging-interop/messaging-interop.github.io/posts/0-Overview.md

 In practice, the fracturing of people’s social relationships among those ecosystems results in the frustrating experience of using multiple messaging apps simultaneously - and worse, fracturing conversations with the same person across multiple apps.
 There’s been a renewed interest in interoperability, spurred by the EU’s requirement for such in the DMA. [^1] [^2]

-Rather than simply guling these systems together, I propose a vision of a modern messaging system that provides:
+Rather than simply gluing these systems together, I propose a vision of a modern messaging system that provides:
 - Unified identity across modes of conversation
   - I should be able to use a single identity to exchange messages or email - my identity shouldn't depend on the app I use or the underlying transport technology.
 - Diversified identity across different conversations